Skip to main content

 5 mentions Positive Neutral Negative

-• “There are no microtransactions or loot box nonsense.”
+• “There are no microtransactions or lootbox BS.”

-• “Levelhead: Platformer Maker is a mobile app that's been dumped on Steam as a cash grab by greedy mobile devs.
-At the core of it, it's yet another of literally thousands of 2D retro platformers infesting Steam and lowering the average quality of all video games everywhere.”
+• “Levelhead: platformer maker is a mobile app that's been dumped on Steam as a cash grab by greedy mobile developers.
+At its core, it's just another one of thousands of 2D retro platformers flooding Steam and lowering the average quality of all video games.”

-• “I really do not appreciate that you are forced to agree to some third-party advertisement terms of service to access all the tools in the level editor, to publish levels, and so on.”
+• “I really do not appreciate that you are forced to agree to some third-party advertisement terms of service to access all the tools in the level editor and to publish levels.”

 • “This is cool, but also leads to people advertising some very poor levels.”